sohaib5100/University_attendence_system/README.md

 ## Introduction

-The Car Membership App allows users to:
+The University_attendence_system App allows users to:
 - Register for membership by providing their personal details and car information.
 - View, search, and manage existing memberships.
 - Administrators can add new members, search by license plate, and view all registered members.